Jeff McMahan is an Oxford moral philosopher and vegetarian of almost 50 years. He still doesn’t know if it’s wrong to eat meat.

 To me—and to many readers of the Times article—this argument makes little sense.
 McMahan has no evidence that such a two-day-old infant would not experience trauma.
 He seems unreasonably confident that it’s necessary to logically understand the nature of sexual violations in order to experience them as violations.
 But, as any psychologist will tell you, plenty of experiences that we don’t understand or consciously remember have massive effects on our psyches.

 McMahan was clearly not persuaded by my objections to his argument.
 Meanwhile, I realized that my counter-argument was as much opposed to his theory’s seeming lack of moral instincts as to its weak reasoning.

 When I first spoke to McMahan, the notion that a strong logical argument should be enough to override moral intuitions struck me as noble.
 But our discussion about the Stubblefield case made me realize that, even if presented with a perfect argument (which McMahan did not make), I would be reluctant to abandon the intuition that sex with someone who has the mind of an infant is always wrong.

 Though moral instincts are personally invaluable, the strength of a philosophical argument depends, almost entirely, on its logical structure.
 McMahan is still working to find that structure when it comes to the meat-eating question.
 But he has already decided its conclusion.
-And this certainty isn’t based on logic, but intuition.

 He made his decision after reading a Boston Review article in which a Buddhist man describes humanely raising, then killing and eating, pigs.
 The descriptions portray the pigs as social, intelligent creatures, with pleasures in their lives and real relationships with humans.
 “There are these moments of insight where he says, ‘This seems wrong to me,’” said McMahan.
 “And then he just killed them.”